-- ensure that entry capacity transfer/trade is effected in a manner which makes effective use of the NTS; - ensure that entry capacity transfer/trade is effected in a manner which is compatible with the physical capability of the NTS; - o avoid material increases in cost (including entry capacity constraint management costs2) that are reasonably expected to be incurred as a result of facilitating entry capacity transfer/trade; and - o so far as is consistent with the above three points, to facilitate effective competition between relevant shippers and suppliers.
+- Submit for approval by the Authority a statement of the entry capacity transfer methodology. - Use reasonable endeavours to ensure that the methodologies facilitate the capacity transfer/trade objectives. - The capacity transfer and capacity trade objectives are to: - ensure that entry capacity transfer/trade is effected in a manner consistent with its duties under the Gas Act and which makes efficient and economical use of the NTS; - ensure that entry capacity transfer/trade is effected in a manner which is compatible with the physical capability of the NTS; - avoid material increases in cost (including entry capacity constraint management costs) that are reasonably expected to be incurred as a result of facilitating entry capacity transfer/trade; and - so far as is consistent with the above three points, to facilitate effective competition between relevant shippers and suppliers.